 I recently began raising 4 beef cattle and I have 2 donkeys.
 I have fenced in about 6 acres to provide what pasture grazing I can.
 Until recently the pasture was mostly an overgrown field and has a few trees and a patch of pine woods.
 I need help and direction in learning how to improve the area I have.
 Do I test the soil, fertilize, plant grass and grazing plants etc?
 Can someone come a look at the area?
 Any and all heip and direction is appreciated.

-Portage County Ohio Posted over 1 year ago
+Portage County Ohio Posted almost 2 years ago

 So I have been asked by a customer to Finnish a steer he purchased from me on grain..
 The steer was with the herd which ate majority shrub and grass but before I separated him from the herd I had been supplementing the herd with a finer horse hay for about a month (to keep em comfortable around me and to somewhat train them on a whistle).